Participatory democracy: Referendums

 In binding referendums, citizens vote on laws and/or constitutional amendments proposed by a legislative body.
 Referendums afford citizens greater decision-making power by giving them the ultimate decision, and they may also use referendums for agenda-setting if they are allowed to draft proposals to be put to referendums in efforts called popular initiatives.
 Compulsory voting can further increase participation.
 Political theorist Hélène Landemore raises the concern that referendums may fail to be sufficiently deliberative as people are unable to engage in discussions and debates that would enhance their decision-making abilities.

-Switzerland currently uses a rigorous system of referendums, under which all laws the legislature proposes go to referendums.
+As of the 2020s, Switzerland used a rigorous system of referendums, under which all laws the federal legislature proposes go to referendums.
 Swiss citizens may also start popular initiatives, a process in which citizens put forward a constitutional amendment or propose the removal of an existing provision.
 Any proposal must receive the signature of 100,000 citizens to go to a ballot.